Supporting 25,000 student members and growing

 I’m an ICS/MOL/DPG student – do I need to do anything else?

-You must ask your study centre for a list of exam venues and return your form to ICS/MOL/DPG by 26 June 2017.
-(Please do not send it directly to CIPD).
+You must ask your study centre for a list of exam venues and return your form to ICS/MOL/DPG by 22 June 2018.
+(Please do not send it directly to the CIPD).

-Your tutor must sign Section 5 of this form under all circumstances.
+Your tutor must sign Section 6 of the enrolment form under all circumstances.

 What should I do if I change my address after completing this form?